WATson8059/BrNfj9JY/0UOT/Aj3QN/By9/cloud-native-development-best-practices_KbKFal_1747256938.md.md

 The increment process is very efficient since it uses a database internal lightweight locking mechanism as opposed to the more heavyweight transactional course-grain locks.

-The only drawback is that we can’t know the newly assigned value prior to executing the INSERT statement.
+statement.
 This restriction is hindering the transactional write-behind strategy adopted by Hibernate.
 > For this reason, Hibernate cannot use JDBC batching when persisting entities that are using the IDENTITY generator.
 > Also the IDENTITY generator strategy doesn’t work with the TABLE_PER_CLASS inheritance model because there could be